Skip to main content

 How to Choose a Shopify B2B Agency

 Not every Shopify agency can build B2B.
 In fact, most can't.
 DTC and B2B are fundamentally different — different checkout flows, different pricing logic, different buyer expectations.
+Many agencies use white-label development partners to handle the technical B2B build.
 Here's what to look for and what to run from.

 What to Look For